-Sometimes we find it only takes one or two people to help unlock the secrets of a city, to make introductions, help you make connections, to take you places, and to teach you things – and learning is an important part of what we’re doing this year.
+Sometimes we find it only takes one or two people to help unlock the secrets of a city, to make introductions, to help make connections, to take you places, and to teach you things – and learning is an important part of what we’re doing this year on our contemporary global grand tour of the world.

 Flamenco is a mix of classical guitar finger-picking technique and the almost mysterious compás – a complex combination of the time signature and rhythm in flamenco.
 In Jerez you’ll see people everywhere intensely following the clapping (palmas) of the palmeros (the people who clap).
 This act goes some way in explaining the almost undecipherable code of the flamenco of Jerez.